rrahuldev/ExportMDF/README.md

 3) Output file is stored in the same location as input mat file.

-For use with inline simulation
+For use with commandline parameters
 -
 First export simulation data using signal logging (check link: https://www.mathworks.com/help/simulink/ug/exporting-signal-data-using-signal-logging.html).